Queensland Railways DH class

-The DH class was a class of diesel-hydraulic locomotives built by Walkers Limited, Maryborough for Queensland Railways between 1966 and 1974.
+The DH class is a class of diesel-hydraulic locomotives built by Walkers Limited, Maryborough for Queensland Railways between 1966 and 1974.

 History

 In 1966, Queensland Railways tested a Walkers Limited built diesel-hydraulic shunting locomotive.
 This was later purchased and by 1974, the 73 DH class locomotives had taken over shunting duties in most Queensland yards.
 They were also used on short-distance freight services.
 With the closure of many freight yards and the move to longer trains, withdrawals started in the 1980s.
 Many were sold for further use on Queensland sugar cane railways.